Employment Search

 As you are networking and applying for jobs, you may come across situations that require special consideration.
 Review the situations below so you are prepared.

-During the job search, you may wonder when you should share information that may be sensitive such as a disability, a prior criminal record, or citizenship status.
-Use these resources to help you know more about your rights and determine when and how to share this information.
+During your job search, you may wonder if, or when, you should share sensitive information such as a disability, prior criminal history, or citizenship status.
+These resources explain your rights and offer guidance on when and how to disclose information if you choose to.

-Depending upon your immigration status or circumstances, you may need a specific visa or permit to work in the United States.
-Use these resources to determine the best pathway for you.
+Depending on your immigration status, you may need a specific visa or work authorization to be employed in the United States.
+Use these resources to understand your options and determine your best pathway.

-When you start work as an employee, independent contractor, or business, you will be asked about your federal and state tax status and contributions.
-Each year in April, you may need to file federal and state tax returns.
-Use the resources below to learn more about tax withholding and tax preparation.
+When you begin working, whether as an employee, independent contractor, or business owner, you’ll be asked to provide tax information.
+Each year, you may also need to file federal and state tax returns.
+Use these resources to understand tax IDs, withholding, and filing requirements.

 Tax Identification Numbers